Vpag Review

 Negotiation Tips

 Get the Pix processing rate quoted on its own and ask explicitly who funds the cashback, because a 0.5-5% consumer reward has to come out of either the merchant rate or Vpag's margin, and you want to know which before the promo shows up in your cost of acceptance.
 Ask in writing for the FX spread on EUR, USD or GBP batch settlement, since undisclosed cross-border spreads quietly add 1-2%, and for the batch schedule and cut-offs.
 Ask about rolling reserve; nothing published does not mean nothing exists, and a two-year-old provider has more reason to hold reserves than a ten-year-old one.
-Then run the same quote past Pay4Fun and Bazk, because for Brazil-only Pix volume those are the head-to-head bids and competing quotes are your only leverage against quote-only pricing.
+Then run the same quote past Pay4Fun, because for Brazil-only Pix volume that is the head-to-head bid and a competing quote is your only leverage against quote-only pricing.

 Speed & Settlement